Dave-team/Knowledge-base/Priorities.md

   - Energetic and enthusiastic in all areas of life
   - A good public speaker
   - More strategic and leadership at work
+  - Use a 'Master Mind if that helps'

 ## Personal growth
 **Goals**
-- Pick up hobbies I enjoy doing away from the screen and do them for the sake of doing them only
+- Pick up hobbies I enjoy doing away from the screen and do them for the sake of doing them only.
+Cooking, reading various topics, procreate, music, friends.
 - Accept myself in public settings - both at work and socially
 - Be content and at peace when I do nothing
 - Ability to slow down, relax and keep a calm mind